East Grand Forks, Minnesota: Geography

 East Grand Forks developed on both sides of the Red Lake River, which joins with the Red River in town.
-The main part of town is located north of the river; this was the original section which developed as the downtown area, as well as several early residential neighborhoods.
-The area south of the river is known as "The Point."
+The main part of town is north of the river; this was the original section, which developed as the downtown area, as well as several early residential neighborhoods.
+The area south of the river is known as "The Point".
 The land narrows almost to a peninsula at the confluence of the Red and Red Lake rivers.
 "The Point" contains more residential development.

-According to the United States Census Bureau, the city has a total area of 5.946 sqmi, all land.
+According to the United States Census Bureau, the city has an area of 5.946 sqmi, all land.

 Demographics

+As of the 2023 American Community Survey, there are 3,461 estimated households in East Grand Forks with an average of 2.58 persons per household.
+The city has a median household income of $74,618.
+Approximately 10.8% of the city's population lives at or below the poverty line.
+East Grand Forks has an estimated 71.5% employment rate, with 28.9% of the population holding a bachelor's degree or higher and 94.4% holding a high school diploma.

+The top five reported ancestries (people were allowed to report up to two ancestries, thus the figures will generally add to more than 100%) were English (94.4%), Spanish (2.0%), Indo-European (0.5%), Asian and Pacific Islander (0.2%), and Other (2.9%).

+The median age in the city was 34.0 years.